ifrmdn/project-RUN/README.md

 // As I user I want to be able to see a RUN character.
 // As I user I want to be able to move RUN in (right,left,up,down) directions.
 // As I user I want to be able to finish the game.
-// As I user I want to see a win sign.
+// As I user I want to see a win/lose sign.

 // pseudo code:
 // creating background